 - Family planning and scheduling aids include Cozi (free family calendar, shopping, grocery and to do lists, family journal, etc.), and Google Calendar, which allows calendar sharing.

 - Keep medications and medical supplies organized, handy, easy to use, and visible so you know what you’ve got on hand, what you need to take, and what you’ve already taken.
 Make use of daily & weekly pill dispensers and other similar aids.
 And arrange to have your prescriptions delivered.

-Organizing Your Self
+Organize Your Self

 - Don’t try to remember everything!
 And don’t make yourself have to get up and find a pen and paper every time you want to write something down.
 Keep a little notebook handy in your pocket (or hung around your neck) to jot down reminders of calls you need to make, grocery list items, questions for doctors, etc.